Thank you for your support!

 Next review here is from Andrew Poretz from "The Theatre Pizzazz" :

 Exciting News!
 "Acting Like Nothing Is Wrong" is the feature documentary about the inspirational journey of actor Jim Hoffmaster.
-Nekujak and I completed scoring this wonderful film.
+Nekujak and I scored this wonderful film.
 This is a joyful project. and we're so grateful to creatively contribute to this poignant film.
 Jane Rosemont, the award-winning director, brings Jim's touching story to life.
 You might remember Jane's previous film "Pie Lady Of Pie Town", which gathered a plethora of film festival awards.
 We're so excited to be working with this brilliant talent.
+The film is now showing at film festivals around the US.

 We're booking in-person shows again.
 Please check back here for more announcements, or, if you'd like a monthly update, please sign up for our newsletter.